AntCPLab/OpenCoral/README.md

    documentation](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html)
    for the possible options.
 To run OT-based protocols on x86 without AVX, add `AVX_OT = 0` in addition.
+ - For optimal results on Linux on ARM, add `ARCH = -march=-march=armv8.2-a+crypto` to `CONFIG.mine`.
+This enables the hardware support for AES.
  - To benchmark online-only protocols or Overdrive offline phases, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to a local, unversioned directory to store preprocessing data (the default is `Player-Data` in the current directory).
  - For homomorphic encryption with GF(2^40), set `USE_NTL = 1`.